microsoft/vscode-docs/docs/java/extensions.md

 ---
 # Java extensions for Visual Studio Code

-Thanks to the great Java community around Visual Studio Code, you can use a wide range of various extensions to enhance your Java development experience
+Thanks to the great Java community around Visual Studio Code, you can use a wide range of extensions to enhance your Java development experience

 > **Tip:** To learn how to install and manage your extensions, refer to the [extension documentation](/docs/editor/extension-marketplace.md).

-In this page, we will recommend a list of popular extensions that might help you for different scenarios.
+On this page, we will recommend a list of popular extensions that might help you for different scenarios.

-Thanks to the great Java community around VS Code, you can search for a large number of Java extensions easily within VS Code:

 ## Recommended extensions

-To help set up Java on VS Code, there is the Microsoft [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), which contains these popular extensions:
+## Fundamental Java Development

+If you are looking for core Java development experience on Visual Studio Code (including Java code auto-completion, running / debugging / testing Java application, Java project management, etc), we recommend the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
+This extension pack contains a list of popular Java extensions for fundamental Java development:

 1. [Language Support for Java™ by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java)
 2. [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug)